 (t) to establish and evaluate requirements for plans issued under section 5 with regard to health care delivery network design.

 (u) to perform all the duties and responsibilities required of an American Health Benefit Exchange, as that term is defined by the Patient Protection and Affordable Care Act, Pub.
-L. 111-148, amended from time to time, including, but not limited to, the following: (1) the certification of qualified health plans for sale in the Exchange; (2) the determination of eligibility of individuals for shopping, receiving federal premium tax credits and qualifying for reduced cost sharing through the Exchange, as provided by federal law; and (3) the certification of individuals as exempt from the requirements of section 36B of the Internal Revenue Code of 1986.
+L. 111-148, amended from time to time, including, but not limited to, the following: (1) the certification of qualified health plans for sale in the Exchange; (2) the determination of eligibility of individuals for shopping, receiving federal advanced premium tax credits and qualifying for federal point-of-service cost-sharing reductions through the Exchange, as provided by federal law; and (3) the certification of individuals as exempt from the requirements of section 36B of the Internal Revenue Code of 1986.

 (v) to define and establish by regulation a risk adjustment program as required by 42 U.S.C. § 18063; provided, however, that not later than 30 days before a risk adjustment program is established, the board shall provide a report of the program to the clerks of the senate and house of representatives, the senate and house committee on ways and means and the joint committee on health care financing.

 [ Clause (v) as added by 2012, 139, Sec.
 133. See also clause (v) as added by 2012, 118, Sec.
 44, above.]